dklopstein/waste-sorting-classifier/README.md

    ![Fitting Graph](fitting_graph.png)

-   Our model falls on the right of the fitting graph with the hyperparameter of n_estimators tuned to 80.
+   Our final model falls on the right of the fitting graph (created using our validation set) with the hyperparameter of n_estimators tuned to 80.

 7. What are the next models you are thinking of and why?
    We are thinking of using a CNN next because of the following advantages: